-For Account Managers, Owners, Marketing Managers and Clients – 7 Business Essentials you must know and be aware of when doing anything online.
+For Account Managers, Owners, Marketing Managers and Clients – 7 Business Essentials you must know and be aware of when doing anything online and not only when building a website.

 In the early days, AndMine started with a humble team of four – two programmers, an intern and myself.
 At the time, compared to today’s standards, web was still in its infancy.
 Clients, big and small were trying to come to grips with the new terms and buzzwords being touted by online aficionados.
 It seemed those buzzwords helped elevate a lot of the cowboy selling and over-hype of online; it was the next big thing that clients had to get into.
 To me, it was the dot-com bubble revisited on a micro small business and SME scale.
 I spent a lot of my time talking with clients; demystifying the expectations and explaining the resources required for a reasonable to rich return on investment.